 Are you interested in a career in museum work?

 Are you enrolled in a major such as art, history and anthropology that would be strengthened by additional training in the field of museum studies?

 If you can answer "yes" to any of these questions, the Museum Studies Undergraduate Certificate Program is for you.

 This certificate explores fundamental aspects of museum work.
 It can provide you with the skills and knowledge that are the basis for many aspects of museum work, including: museum management, collection care and maintenance, and exhibition and educational program development.
 It is an integrated program of study combining classroom instruction with an internship opportunity for direct on-the-job experiences.

 Twelve credit hours of study are required.

-Students must be juniors or seniors in an undergraduate degree program at UC and have the minumum of 2.8 GPA.
+Students must be juniors or seniors in an undergraduate degree program at UC and have the minimum of 2.8 GPA.

 Degree: Undergraduate Certificate

 Full-time program duration: 2.0 Years